darveshkumar1610/Prometheus-Grafana/README.md

   - sudo systemctl enable alertmanager

 # Set Up Grafana
-Create a new server for Grafana, log in to the grafana server via SSH:
+Create a new server for `Grafana`, log in to the grafana server via SSH:

 - Install the prerequisite package:
   - sudo apt-get install libfontconfig